 There are a limited number of wheelchairs available to borrow for free on a first-come, first-served basis at the statue.
 The departure locations and ferries are accessible to those using wheelchairs, but there is no elevator from the statue's feet to her crown.

-The only attractions on Liberty Island itself are the Statue of Liberty, a gift shop and some food concessions—but there are plenty of other ways to enjoy yourself in Lower Manhattan, where the boats arrive and depart.
+The only attractions on Liberty Island itself are the Statue of Liberty, the museum, a gift shop and some food concessions—but there are plenty of other ways to enjoy yourself in Lower Manhattan, where the boats arrive and depart.

 Junior Ranger Badge